pentacledotai/defi-learning/atomics/lending.md

 As a lender, you can provide liquidity (deposit coins to borrow) to the protocol in order to
  - earn interest on your deposits from borrowers
  - take out a loan in the form of some other coin using your deposits as collateral

----

-lend tokens to earn interest on the tokens you deposit, sometimes with the added bonus of ponzi tokens

-you can take a loan out against your deposit

-eg Maker allows ppl to deposit, and then mint dai

 ## Rewards